Mr Peng Tan

 Procedures offered

-• Intra-operative radiotherapy at time of surgery to avoid whole breast radiotherapy,
+- Intra-operative radiotherapy (IORT) at time of surgery to avoid whole breast radiotherapy

 Research interests

-Mr Tan’s research interests embrace both basic and applied molecular biology in the context of cancer, transplantation and vascular biology, with an increasing emphasis on the translational research – obesity biology in areas of adiponectin & its signaling pathways; tumour immunology in the area of breast cancer; gene therapy vector development; induction of immunological tolerance by manipulating endothelial and dendritic cells; dendritic cell biology in the aspects of its co-stimulation, internalization of antigen, antigenic presentation & signaling transduction; vascular biology; corneal transplantation studying corneal rejection model and corneal cellular biology & effect diabetes on antigenic presentation.
+Mr Tan’s research interests embrace both basic and applied molecular biology in the context of cancer, transplantation and vascular biology, with an increasing emphasis on the translational research – obesity biology in areas of adiponectin and its signalling pathways; tumour immunology in the area of breast cancer; gene therapy vector development; induction of immunological tolerance by manipulating endothelial and dendritic cells; dendritic cell biology in the aspects of its co-stimulation, internalization of antigen, antigenic presentation and signalling transduction; vascular biology; corneal transplantation studying corneal rejection model and corneal cellular biology & effect diabetes on antigenic presentation.